 - run Applies the blueprint at your current in-game cursor position. - orders Uses the manager interface to queue up workorders to manufacture items needed by the specified blueprint(s). - undo Applies the inverse of the specified blueprint.
-Dig tiles are undesignated, buildings are canceled or removed (depending on their construction status), and stockpiles/zones are removed.
-There is no effect for query and config blueprints since they can contain arbitrary key sequences that are not reversible.
+Dig tiles are undesignated, buildings are canceled or scheduled for destruction (depending on their construction status), and stockpiles/zones are removed.

-- quickfort gui library/aquifer\tap.csv -n /dig Show the in-game preview for the "dig" blueprint in the library/aquifer\tap.csv file.
-You can interactively reposition the blueprint and apply it where you like (it's intended to be applied in a light aquifer layer - run the associated "help" blueprint for more info). - quickfort list List all available blueprints. - quickfort list dreamfort help List all the blueprints that have both "dreamfort" and "help" as keywords. - quickfort run library/dreamfort.csv Run the first blueprint in the library/dreamfort.csv file (which happens to be the blueprint that displays the help).

-- quickfort run library/pump\stack.csv -n /dig --repeat up,80 --transform ccw,flipv Dig a pump stack through 160 z-levels up from the current cursor location (each repetition of the library/pump\stack.csv -n /dig blueprint is 2 z-levels).
+- quickfort gui library/aquifer_tap.csv -n /dig Show the in-game preview for the "dig" blueprint in the library/aquifer_tap.csv file.
+You can interactively reposition the blueprint and apply it where you like (it's intended to be applied in a light aquifer layer - run the associated "help" blueprint for more info). - quickfort list List all available blueprints. - quickfort list dreamfort help List all the blueprints that have both "dreamfort" and "help" as keywords. - quickfort run library/dreamfort.csv Run the first blueprint in the library/dreamfort.csv file (which happens to be the "notes" blueprint that displays the help). - quickfort run library/pump_stack.csv -n /dig --repeat up,80 --transform ccw,flipv Dig a pump stack through 160 z-levels up from the current cursor location (each repetition of the library/pump_stack.csv -n /dig blueprint is 2 z-levels).
 Also transform the blueprint by rotating counterclockwise and flipping vertically in order to fit the pump stack through some tricky-shaped caverns 50 z-levels above.
 Note that this kind of careful positioning is much easier to do with gui/quickfort, but it can be done via the commandline as well if you know exactly what transformations and positioning you need. - quickfort orders 10,11,12 --dry-run Process the blueprints with ids 10, 11, and 12 (run quickfort list to see which blueprints these are for you) and calculate what materials will be needed by your dwarves to actually complete the structures that the blueprints will designate.
 Display that list to the screen, but don't actually enqueue the workorders (the --dry-run option prevents actual changes to the game).